 Solar panels can mean big bucks.
 They reduce your electricity bill and pay you for generating power.
-Yet the 'feed-in tariff' you get for generating electricity will be cut from 1 April, so act now if you want them.
+While the 'feed-in tariff' you get for generating electricity has been cut, they can still be worth it, plus you can install them for free.

-This guide takes you through whether solar panels are right for you, how to get current payments before the drop, if free panels are worth it and how to get them fitted safely.
+This guide takes you through whether solar panels are right for you, how much you can earn, if free panels are worth it and how to get them fitted safely.

 In this guide